-Prof. Charles Egeland is an assistant professor at the University of North Carolina at Greensboro and co-director of the field school.
-Professor Egeland’s research interests revolve around taphonomy and human evolution.
+Prof. Charles Egeland is an associate professor at the University of North Carolina at Greensboro and co-director of the field school.
+Professor Egeland's research interests revolve around taphonomy and human evolution.

 Prof. Fernando Diez-Martín is a professor at the Valladolid University.
 He is an expert in the study of stone tools.
 He is an accomploished researcher in lithic technology, specialized in Oldowan and Acheulian.
 He is also the director of the Peninj Project in Lake Natron (Tanzania).